 Does an Air Fryer Work the Same as a Microwave?

 The short answer really is a solid, no. An air fryer doesn’t use the same technology as a microwave at all!
 This is why there is no need to be cautious with tin foil.
+There will be no harm or risk of arcing.

 Rather than using microwave radiation to heat up the molecules of our food (a little scary when you think about it?), air fryers use only a type of convection cooking known as Rapid Air Technology.